psoper1/tic-tac-toe-game/pseudocode.md

                 -Loop through each array to check if each box is === X or === O -If one of the arrays === X or === O, stop the game and display the winner

-		Onclick listener for when a box is clicked run function to print either X or O depending on whos turn it is function printResult(){
+		Onclick listener for when a box is clicked run function to print either X or O depending on whos turn it is then changing the players turn
-				if (currentPlayer === "Player One"){

-				}
-			}
+			-make a for loop to loop through all of the divs with the class box -inside call the getCurrentPlayer function to see who's turn it is -IF currentPlayer = Odd number then print X and increment howManyTurns by 1 -ELSE print O and increment howManyTurns by 1

 Reset button function
-    -calls back to the inital function where the board is blank
+    -clears all divs and sets state back to default